arianitu/postgres-statefulset/config/README.md

 You should follow that page for a link to the ELA/ETH "faucet" where we are supposed to obtain Test Eth.
 I found it failed repeatedly and we have zero Test ELA/ETH. :(   ...

 We did find that we could successfully connect to the Truffle development network (as paupers) with the above nodePort config.
+This means we are connected to the Elastos Blockchains.
 After running

 `truffle console --network development`